hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 ### Where are my downloaded files?
 - **Symptoms**: A user triggered a download but cannot locate the data on disk.
 They expect Loop to open the correct directory for them.
 - **Resolution**: Open the project detail page and switch to the **Downloads** tab.
-The header shows the **Download Folder Path** along with a folder icon that opens the project workspace in the Open OnDemand Files app, pointing to the exact filesystem location for that project's downloads.
+The header shows the **Open Project Workspace Folder** along with a folder icon that opens the project workspace in the Open OnDemand Files app, pointing to the exact filesystem location for that project's downloads.
 By default, Loop stores project workspaces under the configured `download_root` (for example, `~/loop_downloads` unless your administrator changed it), so the files will appear in that directory hierarchy.
 - **Escalation**: If the path is blank or opens an error, capture the project ID and confirm the `download_root` configuration so operations can verify filesystem permissions.

 ### How can I copy or move my downloaded files into my Labs folder?
 - **Symptoms**: After downloading data, the user wants to move it into a shared Labs directory but does not see a move option inside Loop.
 - **Resolution**: Use the folder icon in the project’s **Downloads** tab to launch the Open OnDemand Files application at the project workspace path.
 From there, the standard Files interface lets you move or copy the downloaded directories into any location you have access to, including Labs-managed folders.
+Alternatively, user can change the project folder to the Labs directory before downloading the files.
 - **Escalation**: If the Files app cannot reach the target Labs directory, confirm the user’s filesystem permissions or involve HPC support for quota and ACL checks.

 ### Download shows an error status